Research Degrees (MPhil/PhD) in Gender Studies

 4. Discourse analysis

 9. Activism & research

 MPhil/PhD students are in addition expected to attend regularly the Centre’s seminar series, details of which are available on the SOAS website and on the Gender Studies noticeboard on the 3rd floor of the main building next to room 399.
-MPhil students are also encouraged to attend the MA Gender Studies core course in Gender Theory and the Study of Asia, Africa and the Middle East convened and taught by Professor Nadje Al-Ali, Dr. Ruba Salih and Dr. Gina Heathcote.
+MPhil students are also encouraged to attend the MA Gender Studies core course in Gender Theory and the Study of Asia, Africa and the Middle East convened and taught by Dr. Ruba Salih and Dr. Gina Heathcote.